web-auth/doc/symfony-bundle/firewall.md

 ## Security Configuration

-To enable the user authentication, you just have to declare the Symfony Authenticator if the appropriate firewall (here `main`).
+To enable the user authentication, you just have to declare the Symfony Authenticator in the appropriate firewall (here `main`).

 {% code title="config/packages/security.yaml" lineNumbers="true" %}
 ```yaml